-The Jewish Service Alliance Study (JSA) Trip, powered by Repair the World, is for JSA members whose organizations are committed to making service a defining part of Jewish communal life.
-Participants will explore models of global Jewish service, meet OLAM partners and the community members with whom they work, and discuss how local and global service inform one another.
+OLAM’s Jewish Service Alliance Study (JSA) Trip, powered by Repair the World, was for JSA members whose organizations are committed to making service a defining part of Jewish communal life.
+Participants explored models of global Jewish service, met OLAM partners and the community members with whom they work, and discussed how local and global service inform one another.

 A 6-day trip to Rwanda